ellisp/ellisp.github.io/_posts/2015-10-10-X13ARIMA-SEATS.md

 * X11, originally the name of software by the US Census Bureau and taken up by Statistics Canada, now usually refers to the X11 *method* for seasonal adjustment (or other inference) via ARIMA modelling first developed in the 1960s (Shiskin, Young and Musgrave in 1967)
 * SEATS is Signal Extraction in ARIMA Time Series and is an alternative *method* for seasonal adjustment (or other inference) via ARIMA modelling, developed by Gomez and Maravall at Bank of Spain (various 1990s references)
 * X13-ARIMA-SEATS is the US Census Bureau's latest program that implements both the X11 and SEATS methods plus some additional diagnostic and model strategy tools
-* {seasonal} is an R package that acts as a front end to X13-ARIMA-SEATS and gives all the needed functionality including both the X11 and SEATS methods without leaving the R environment
+* `seasonal` is an R package that acts as a front end to X13-ARIMA-SEATS and gives all the needed functionality including both the X11 and SEATS methods without leaving the R environment

 ## Electronic card transactions in New Zealand
 I'll demonstrate this functionality generously made available by the US Census Bureau and Sax with [electronic card transactions spend in New Zealand, published by Statistics New Zealand](http://www.stats.govt.nz/browse_for_stats/businesses/business_characteristics/electronic-card-transactions-info-releases.aspx).
 The data are published on a monthly basis from October 2002 to (at the time of writing) August 2015.